nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-If recorded, <code>period.start</code> is mandatory and should be populated with the displayed Consultation date and time
+If recorded, <code>period.start</code> is mandatory and should be populated with the displayed consultation date and time.

 <code>period.end</code> should be populated where the encounter end date and time is known or calculated and populated where the duration is known.

-The audit trail date time of the Consultation is carried by the associated Consultation List via <code>List.date</code>
+The audit trail date time of the consultation is carried by the associated consultation list via <code>List.date</code>.

-The <code>period</code> attribute may be omitted where the effective/clinical date for the Consultation on the source system is not recorded e.g. an unknown date and time.
+The <code>period</code> attribute may be omitted where the effective/clinical date for the consultation on the source system is not recorded (for example, an unknown date and time).

 ### length ###